 This document provides the goals and strategies for implementation of land management activities at Lake Apopka North Shore through 2034.
 The District is lead manager of the North Shore.
 This is an update to the January 2013 District Governing Board-approved land management plan.
 This land management plan was developed in accordance with Section 373.1391 and Section 373.591, Florida Statutes.
-Prior to and throughout the development of this plan, District staff consulted with a variety of stakeholders through both formal and informal engagements, including convening a Management Advisory Group (MAG) (Appendix A).
-Following completion of the draft management plan, the District also held a public meeting to receive input from the public regarding plan content (Appendix B).
+Prior to and throughout the development of this plan, District staff consulted with a variety of stakeholders through both formal and informal engagements, including convening a Management plan, the District also held a public meeting to receive input from the public regarding plan content (Appendix B).